bbak/myxbackup/README.md

 On all other days a incremental backup is done, if a corresponding full backup exists.

-When passing option -u the the scipt tries to set the open files limit (ulimit -n), which may be required, if you have many databases/tables - at least with Debian wheezy.
+When passing option -u the scipt tries to set the open files limit (ulimit -n), which may be required, if you have many databases/tables - at least with Debian wheezy.

 Old backups are automatically purged.

-In case something goes wrong, any email is sent to the Adress provided in the crontab.
+In case something goes wrong, an email is sent to the Adress provided in the crontab.

 Since I don't want to pass around MySQL login & password in the shell, this script (in fact it's innobackupex) relies on a .my.cnf in the home directory of the user